State of the Comoros

-Socialist Comoros, officially the State of the Comoros, was the Comorian state between 1975 and 1978 under the rule of the Democratic Rally of the Comorian People.
-This period began on August 3, 1975, less than a month after Comoros gained independence from France, when Soilih and Said Mohamed Jaffar, whose adherents were barely armed, hired French mercenary Bob Denard to overthrow Ahmed Abdallah.
+Socialist Comoros, officially the Comorian State, was a communist state between 1975 and 1978 under the rule of the Democratic Rally of the Comorian People.
+This period began on August 3, 1975, less than a month after Comoros gained independence from France, when Ali Soilih and Said Mohamed Jaffar, whose adherents were barely armed, hired French mercenary Bob Denard to overthrow Ahmed Abdallah.
 Soilih officially became President of the revolutionary council in January 1976.
 He acquired extensive powers under the terms of a new constitution and implemented socialist economic policies.
 This period would formally come to an end when Soilih was ousted and killed in a coup by French mercenaries, which reinstalled the former President Ahmed Abdallah.

 History

 Overthrow of Abdallah

 On 3 August 1975 the United National Front coalition overthrew the government of Ahmed Abdallah, with the aid of foreign mercenaries led by Bob Denard.

 Said Mohamed Jaffar favored a conciliatory approach towards France and the Mayotte issue.
-On the occasion of the acceptance of the State of Comoros (État comorien) at the United Nations in November 1975 Said Mohamed Jaffar delivered a speech.
+On the occasion of the acceptance of the Comorian State (État comorien) at the United Nations in November 1975 Said Mohamed Jaffar delivered a speech.

 In January 1976 Jaffar gave up power to radical leftist leader Ali Soilih.